Gloucester Campus FAFSA Code:

 How can I check the status of my financial aid at

 You can monitor your progress through the application process in live time using the Rowan College Portal.
 Statuses include "R" = Required; "N" = In Review, "I" = Incomplete, "S" = Satisfied.
 Once all documentation has been satisfied, an award will be offered to your college account.
-You can review this by selecting the "Financial Aid Awards" link and specifying "2019-2020."
+You can review this by selecting the "Financial Aid Awards" link and specifying the award year.

 Can I receive financial aid if I'm not attending full time?